Salvador Dali, and his paintings

 The strange mood of Salvador Dali's paintings result from the shock that follow this initial pleasure.
 These beautifully painted forms are treated in the most surprising way.
 Normal objects are found next to, or even growing out of, the fantastic creations of the artist's imagination - suggestive, erotic, and sometimes even repulsive.
 In some paintings, the eye suddenly discovers forms hidden within form to which they are totally foreign, seemingly the accidental result of changes of color or the effect of shadows, but really deliberate and full of subtle and disturbing meaning.

-Much of what Dali does has its roots in the great traditions of painting, and the artist has always freely acknowledged his debt to the great masters, such as Raphael, Vermeer, and Velazquez.
+Much of what Dali does has its roots in the great traditions of painting, and the artist has always freely acknowledged his debt to the great masters, such as Raphael, Vermeer, and Diego Velazquez.
 His technique is traditional.
 His treatment of surfaces recalls Flemish painting of the time of van Eyck, and work of the Dutch little masters of the seventeenth century.
 He has painted still life resembling that of his great compatriot, Zurbaran.
-HIs drawing often has Renaissance qualities.
+His drawing often has Renaissance qualities.
 His fantastic compositions have been likened to those of Hieronymus Bosch, and mythological and religious themes that he has used are centuries old.
 "Hidden forms" recur constantly in the history of painting, most recently in Redon and the Nabis, Bonnard and Vuillard.
-Some of Dali's later work, with splashes of paint or the effects of "shots" and "explosions", reminds us of what Leonardo da Vinci wrote in his "Treatise on Painting" quoting Botticelli, who said that
+Some of Dali's later work, with splashes of paint or the effects of "shots" and "explosions", reminds us of what Leonardo da Vinci wrote in his "Treatise on Painting" quoting Titian, who said that

 by throwing a sponge full of color at a wall it leaves a stain in which a fine landscape can be seen... as well as heads of men, animals, battles, rocks, seas, clouds and other things...In this you will find marvelous ideas because the mind of the painter is stimulated to new inventions by obscure things. ”